Talking about suicide can be hard. It makes my chest tight. But so many of us are suffering and we all want to do something, so let me ask you this:

 Let’s get informed.
 We can learn the risk factors and warning signs for mental health and addiction concerns, strategies for how to help someone in both crisis and non-crisis situations, and where to turn for help.

+This goes double for us in animal care and welfare work.
 Working in a helping profession requires intense emotional labor.
 All of us are impacted, in varying degrees, by the stress, trauma, and suffering we bear witness to every day.
 Sometimes it’s really serious:

 1 in 6 veterinary professionals have considered suicide.